leon-ai/leon/packages/calendar/README.md

 # Calendar Package

-The calendar package contains module related to your plans (what's next, schedule, things need to be done, etc.).
+The calendar package contains modules related to your plans (what's next, schedule, things need to be done, etc.).

 ## Modules